bbc/childrens-games-genie/README.md

 ## To tag a new release on GitHub

-Run `./tag-release.sh $VERSION_BUMP_TYPE $RELEASE_NOTES` where `$VERSION_BUMP_TYPE` is either patch, minor or major and `$RELEASE_NOTES` are the release notes you want to be committed with ther version bump.
+Run `./tag-release.sh $VERSION_BUMP_TYPE $RELEASE_NOTES` where `$VERSION_BUMP_TYPE` is either patch, minor or major and `$RELEASE_NOTES` are the release notes you want to be committed with the version bump.
 For example, to create a new minor version of GENIE you might do something like:

 ```
 ./tag-release.sh minor "Did some work on something, including: